anacarol91/geolocation-app/README.md

 ```

-Now set up a server with
+Now set up a server with:

 ```